AndieWill510/tinydoor/Options/025-the-missing-ramp.md

 ## Mercy

 You are not weak because stairs are hard without a ramp.
-You are allowed to need design, not just endurance.
+You are allowed to need things built for your needs, not just endurance.

 ---